MukhlasAdib/pystream-pipeline/docs/source/usage.rst

 The data pipeline here can include, for example, an IOT data processing, computer vision at edge, cloud data tabular data analytics, or any other that you can think of.
 These tools will make it easier for you to manage your pipeline, without having to worry about operational stuffs like the data passing and the structure of the pipeline itself.
 One important feature that PyStream has provides is the ability to turn your pipeline operation into a parallel operation (through multithreading or multiprocessing).
-By parallel we mean here is more than what we usually do with other modules such as ``ThreadPoolExecutor``.
 Depends on the operations you have, you will be able to boost the speed and throughput of your data processing pipeline several times better than when you run it in step-by-step fashion.

 A PyStream **pipeline** is made of several **stages** that are linked together.